RuslanGreenhead/swin_transformer/README.md

 This project is an implementation of the paper **"Swin Transformer: Hierarchical Vision Transformer using Shifted Windows"**.
 The Swin Transformer serves as a general-purpose backbone for computer vision tasks, effectively addressing the challenges of adapting Transformer models from language to vision.

+*(All experiments were done on the Higher School of Economics HPC cluster ['cHARISMa'](https://hpc.hse.ru/hardware/hpc-cluster/) — big thanks to the team!)*

 ### Model Architecture:

 ![Swin Transformer Architecture](https://amaarora.github.io/images/swin-transformer.png)